 The Scottish Dark Sky Observatory occupies a fantastic hilltop site on the edge of the Galloway Forest Park.
-It is within the magical surroundings of Craigengillan, rated by Historic Scotland as one of the top four Designed Landscapes in the country, on a par with Culzean and Drumlanrig and ahead of even Balmoral.
+It is within the magical surroundings of Craigengillan Estate, rated by Historic Scotland as one of the top four Designed Landscapes in the country, on a par with Culzean and Drumlanrig and ahead of even Balmoral.

-This new public observatory lies within the Galloway Forest Dark Sky Park near Dalmellington, under some of the darkest skies in the UK.
-Galloway Forest Dark Sky Park is one of only two ‘gold tier’ Dark Sky Parks in the UK and the only IDA (International Dark-Sky Association) gold tier park to have a public use observatory.
+This relatively new publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
+The Galloway Forest Dark Sky Park is one of only two ‘gold tier’ Dark Sky Parks in the UK and is the only IDA (International Dark-Sky Association) gold tier park in Scotland to have a public use observatory.

 - A fully robotic 20” Corrected Dall Kirkham telescope in a 5 metre dome, which can be operated from a warm control room.